 - You can enroll by making a $50 Membership Fee payment and placing a single order for product.

 It works has a B+ rating with the Better Business Bureau which, all up, is really not too bad.
-As of this writing, there have been 355 complaints addressed by the Bureau over the past three years.
+As of this writing (April 2017), there have been over 300 complaints addressed by the Bureau over the past three years.

 Is there a money-back guarantee?

 In a single word: no. The company makes no guarantees that the wraps work.
 This basically means that once you try the product and it doesn’t work for you (or at least not to your expectations), then it’s sorry Charlie, better luck next time.
 Here is the passage from the company’s program rules:

 - Because our products produce different results for different people, we do not guarantee specific results nor offer a money back guarantee.
 Please follow the directions with each product you receive.